NCAR/dask-tutorial/README.md

 ```
 git clone https://github.com/NCAR/dask-tutorial
 ```
-Next, open the notebooks and interact with them.
+Finally, open the notebooks and interact with them.
 Make sure to choose NPL kernel.

 ### Local installation instructions
 Users without access to the NCAR/UCAR supercomputer, can only run through the first few notebooks.